Hippocampus, fornix and amygdaloid body

 Definition: Almond-shaped group of nuclei located in the temporal lobe of each cerebral hemisphere

-Structure: 3 groups of nuclei (basolateral, corticomedial, centromedial)
+Structure: 3 groups of nuclei (basolateral, corticomedial/olfactory, centromedial)

-Function: Response to stress, feeding and drinking behaviour, respiratory and cardiovascular functions
+Function: Response to stress, feeding and drinking behavior, respiratory and cardiovascular functions

 Register now and grab your free ultimate anatomy study guide!